International Student Services

 • Latest I-94 print out

-5. You will be scheduled to complete a written test.
-After passing the written test, you will be able to schedule a driving test 30 days after holding a learner’s permit and without any incidents (date to take driving test determined by availability).
+5. You may then take a written test and eye exam.
+After passing the written test, you will be able to schedule a driving test 30 days after holding a learner’s permit (if you are 21) or 180 days (if you are under 21) and without any incidents (date to take driving test determined by availability).

 Important Travel Documents